The Science Of Earning Respect & Trust In Intentions

 Dive into this topic by watching the video, followed by key explanations below.

-We respect people who we trust—with either type of trust.
+We tend to respect people who we trust.

 If we trust someone’s expertise, we’ll listen to them with respect.

 If we trust someone’s intentions, we’ll wait to pass judgment until they’re done talking.

 But if we don’t yet trust someone, they need to “earn” our respect—or we need to “earn” respect for them ourselves.

 We can’t necessarily turn someone into an expert, or give them abilities that make us able to trust them, but we can learn to trust people’s intentions.

 There are a few surefire ways to generate trust in intentions—and therefore earned respect—for specific people who make us flinch, or whose ideas make us scratch our heads:

 1. Unearth Moral Foundations (Understand Where People Are Coming From)

 This one is big enough that we’ll explore it in Lesson 3.6.